Overview of IAM

 - USER

 - An individual employee or system that needs to manage or use your company's Oracle Cloud Infrastructure resources.
-Users might need to launch instances, manage remote disks, work with your virtual cloud network, etc. End users of your application aren't typically IAM users.
-Users have one or more IAM credentials (see User Credentials).
+Users might need to launch instances, manage remote disks, work with your virtual cloud network, and so on.
+End users of your application aren't typically IAM users.
+Users have one or more IAM credentials (see Working with User Credentials).

 Activating and Deactivating Components